conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 ### How to install conduktor Platform chart

-To install helm chart of Platform Controller you need to provide some basic mandatory configuration fit it to work.
+To install the Conduktor Platform helm chart you need to provide some basic mandatory configuration fit it to work.

 Here is a basic value file `custom-values.yaml` that will be used to configure the chart.
 ```yaml